z-shell/docs/wiki/zi/01-introduction/Introduction.md

 ## Oh My Zsh, Prezto

-To load Oh My Zsh and Prezto plugins, use `snippet` feature.
-Snippets are single files downloaded by `curl`, `wget`, etc. (an automatic detection of the download tool is being performed) directly from the URL.
+To load Oh My Zsh and Prezto plugins, use the `snippet` feature.
+Snippets are single files downloaded by `curl`, `wget`, etc. (automatic detection of the download tool is being performed) directly from the URL.
 For example:

 ```zsh